Enamuljoy/Ethical_Hacking_Resources/README.md

  This repository contains some resources for ethical hackers penetration tester 😊 This may contain some files, tools, books, and links that need to be used for good purposes only.
 Do not do any illegal work using these sources.

-This is only for keeping some resources and topics in one-place to access easily.
+This is only for keeping resources and topics in one-place to access easily.

 > ***Find my 350+ tryhackme rooms' list [here](https://github.com/rng70/tryhackme-roadmap)***